Women in the Ottoman Empire: 17th and 18th centuries

 The 17th and 18th centuries are often regarded as the last two centuries of pre-Westernized Ottoman culture.
-These periods were marked by a certain cultural back-and-forth, with leaps toward permissiveness and egalitarianism, followed by conservative backlash.
-Despite this, women's rights were still seen, both by the Ottomans themselves, as well as European visitors such as Lady Mary Wortley Montagu, as relatively robust at the time, as a woman's right to divorce, own property and refuse conjugal sex were not commonplace in the rest of Europe until the late 19th century.
+Women's rights were still seen by European visitors, such as Lady Mary Wortley Montagu, as relatively robust at the time, as a woman's right to divorce, own property and refuse conjugal sex were not commonplace in the rest of Europe until the late 19th century.
 It was also during this period that Ottoman society harbored a relatively open view of most forms of sexuality, and many authors, such as Enderunlu Fazıl, who published books about both men's and women's sexuality, marked a departure from the largely male-oriented view of sexuality in the early empire.
 However, this new genre of erotic work concerning women often received significant backlash, as unlike discussions of the sexuality of and in between men, which were often accepted and even celebrated, women's sexuality was often seen as a private matter.
-This resulted in the regulation and censorship of certain books, most famously Fazıl's Zenanname (lit.
+This resulted in the regulation and censorship of certain books, most famously Enderunlu Fazıl's Zenanname (lit.
 The Book of Women).
-Furthermore, conservative sultans, such as Osman III, were known for their negative attitude towards women.
-Osman III, while alone among sultans in the steps he took in this pursuit, prohibited women in Constantinople from going out in the streets in fancy clothes, and ordered them to dress plainly and in a veiled fashion, while punishing those who did not respect these laws, sometimes with death.
+Furthermore, some sultans, such as Osman III, were known for their negative attitude towards women.
+Osman III, while alone among sultans in the severity of action he took in this pursuit, prohibited women in Constantinople from going out in the streets in fancy clothes, and ordered them to dress plainly and in a veiled fashion, while punishing those who did not respect these laws, sometimes with death.